 Read More: Top 10 Best Security WordPress Themes.

-7) Become an expert for detecting suspicious attachments
+7. Become an expert in detecting suspicious attachments

 There are many online cloud storages like Mega, Dropbox, SharePoint, or OneDrive.
 People are used to these cloud platforms rather than physical hard disks as they can access files anytime from anywhere.
 But scammers can use them for their evil motives.
 A scammer can send you an email with a suspicious attachment in disguise of your friend or employee.
 At a glance, it may seem pretty normal and you may open it as soon as you receive it.
 You should double-check the authorization before opening such files.
 And you should never accept emails from an unknown source that contains suspicious attachments.
 It can be a reason to distribute malware or to scam you.

 Last but not least, get accustomed to the best practices to enhance email security.
 Phishing emails are also known as socially engineered phishing emails.
 They are not like spoofing emails and their perspective is higher.
 These mails can evade detection when the email filter runs tests for verification.
 Phishing emails are highly sophisticated, containing the SMTP controls and the right Sender Policy Frameworks.
 They are able to pass RBL checks as they are usually not sent from a blacklisted IP address.
 A company should have the necessary security protocols for marking such emails and blocking them.